-The Directors' interests in the shares of the Company as at 31 March 2022 are set out below:
+The Directors' interests in the shares of the Company as at 31 March 2023 are set out below:

-Number of ordinary shares 31 March 2022 Number of ordinary shares 31 March 2021
+Number of ordinary shares 31 March 2023 Number of ordinary shares 31 March 2022

-Phillip Rose 953,872 933,867
+Phillip Rose 978,999 953,872

 Jeff Chowdhry 5,000 5,000

 Melanie Torode - -

-William Simpson 18,000 18,000
+William Simpson 30,000 18,000

 Peter Griffin - -

-Post year end, Phillip Rose increased his shareholding in ART to 959,854 ordinary shares.
+Post year end, Phillip Rose increased his shareholding in ART to 985,696 ordinary shares.

-Non-executive directors are not appointed for specified terms; appointments of Board members can be terminated at any time without penalty and the Company's Articles of Association ('Articles') require each Director to retire and submit himself/herself to re-election by the shareholders at every third year.
+Non-executive directors are not appointed for specified terms; appointments of Board members can be terminated at any time without penalty and the Company's Articles of Association ("Articles") require each Director to retire and submit himself/ herself to re-election by the shareholders at every third year.
 In addition, the Board believes that continuity and experience add to its strength.

-The Annual General Meeting of the Company will take place on 8 September 2022.
-At this meeting, William Simpson and Peter Griffin will retire and submit themselves for re-election.
-The remainder of the Board recommend their re-appointment.
+The Annual General Meeting of the Company will take place on 7 September 2023.
+At this meeting, Jeff Chowdhry will retire and submit himself for re-election.
+The remainder of the Board recommend his re-appointment.